With over ten years of experience as a fitness coach and extensive research, I can confidently state that creatine is not a steroid.

-- Creatine isn't a steroid but an essential amino acid that gives users numerous fitness and health benefits.
+- Creatine isn't a steroid but an amino acid derivative that the body naturally produces and is found in certain foods.

 What is Creatine?